 - Registration is initial proof of the claimant’s entitlement to the mark.

 - Registration may be obtained before using the mark safeguarding any pre-launch investment.

 - Registration generally allows an action for infringement to be brought without proof of damage.

 - Registration gives notice to third parties of the proprietor’s interest in the mark.

-- The common law action of passing off depends not on registration but use of a mark.
-It has the following drawbacks:
+The common law action of passing off depends not on registration but use of a mark.
+But these common law claims have drawbacks:

 - Passing off calls for proof of the claimant’s goodwill in the mark.

 - Passing off cannot protect an unused mark.

 - Passing off depends on damage or likely damage to goodwill.